ryul99/pytorch-project-template/README.md

 - `train`/`test` field
     - Configs for training options.
     - `random_seed` is for setting python, numpy, pytorch random seed.
-    - `num_iter` is for end iteration step of training.
+    - `num_epoch` is for end iteration step of training.
     - `optimizer` is for selecting optimizer.
 Only `adam optimizer` is supported for now.
     - `dist` is for configuring Distributed Data Parallel.
 Not using DDP when `gpus` is 0, using all gpus when `gpus` is -1
 - `model` field